vjlab/resources/README.md

 This first introductory page contains a bunch of essential readings to get the basics first.
 Useful sources: Wikipedia, Reddit Explain Like I'm 5 (ELI5), Khan Academy (for undergraduate-level academic concepts), Stackoverflow (a Q&A site for programming), Youtube.

 ## About This Repo
 This repo contains several tutorial files, with varying levels of difficulty.
-There's not much in the way of a recommended progression, so you can start wherever you want.
 Recommended prerequisites will be listed near the top of that tutorial.
 However, try as I might to make them so, this isn't to say that each tutorial is entirely self-contained.
-There'll inevitably be paradoxical situations where both topics X and Y are pre-requisites of each other, and it feels like you can't learn either one because you need to learn both.

 The tutorials in this repo will also tend to contain information which is difficult to find, or is only the result of strenous, unnecessary research from poor documentation.
 Otherwise, I tend to just recommend Wikipedia articles or youtube videos for the basics - not (entirely) out of laziness, but because such content are made by people who make a living out of it, so they'll definitely be much better at *teaching* stuff, and their teaching material will be more highly polished.